 This Web page includes information about advisory committees and councils mandated by state and federal legislation.

 If you would like to receive e-mails regarding family engagement resources, activities, legislation and more, subscribe to the CAFE listserv by sending a blank message to email@example.com.
 A confirmation e-mail will be sent which you must confirm with a reply.

 If you would like to unsubscribe from the CAFE listserv, send a blank message to firstname.lastname@example.org.
 You will receive a confirmation e-mail to which you must reply to unsubscribe.

 Clearinghouse for Multilingual Documents

 The Clearinghouse for Multilingual Documents (CMD) is a secure database to assist local educational agency (LEA) staff in locating parental notification documents translated into non-English languages.
-Provides information regarding state and federal laws requiring information to be provided to parents in language that is comprehensible to them.
+CMD provides information regarding state and federal laws requiring information to be provided to parents in language that is comprehensible to them.

-Sample Title I School-Level Parental Involvement Policy (See also, School-Parent Compacts info, below)
+Sample Title I School-Level Parental Involvement Policy (See also, School-Parent Compacts information, below)

-Information (Academic Performance Index, enrollment, average class size, and much more) about schools and districts in California.
+(Academic Performance Index, enrollment, average class size, and much more).

-Web sites that provide information to assist in the building of partnerships among families, schools, and communities.
+These Web sites provide information to assist in the building of partnerships among families, schools, and communities.